tomkep/jwasm/Readme.txt

       won't run on 64-bit Windows.

     - JWASMR.EXE is a DOS real-mode program which runs on any x86 cpu.
       Similar to JWASMD.EXE it needs a MS-DOS v5 compatible DOS.
-Restrictions of this version are:
-      - doesn't support long filenames
-      - doesn't support Open Watcom fastcall register convention
-      - supports OMF, BIN and MZ output formats only
-      - no support for 64-bit, SSSE3, SSE4 and AVX.
-      - no support for OPTION variants that are specific for COFF, ELF or 64-bit.
+This version has some restrictions, to limit the amount of memory the binary will need.

     Memory requirements depend on the source which is assembled.
 The source itself is not kept in memory, but the symbol table is, and this table